Vintage MIDI Songs and Music From

 My God To Thee

-Eyewitnesses claimed the musicians played this
+Eyewitnesses claimed the musicians played

-hymn, but which
+this hymn, but which

 version was played is in question.

-Which would Mr. Wallace Hartley, band leader,
+Which would Mr. Wallace Hartley, band

-have called for?
+leader, have called for?

-His family believed version two, and were so
+His family believed version two, and were

-convinced, they
+so convinced, they

 had it engraved on his tombstone.

-3 MIDI Files for 3 Versions
+3 MP3 Files for 3 Different Versions

 Eternal